American Quarter Horse Association: Racing

 On the racetrack, AQHA offers year-end champion awards in age and sex divisions, plus broodmare, distance horse, Canadian champion, owner, breeder, trainer, and jockey.
 Thus there is a champion two-year-old colt, filly and gelding plus champion two-year-old from the preceding.
 The three-year-old and aged categories work the same way, with the World Champion being chosen from the winners of the age and sex divisions.
 In addition to the year end awards, there are three lifetime awards - Race Register of Merit, Superior Race Horse and Supreme Race Horse.
 A Register of Merit is awarded when a horse attains a speed index of 80 or above.
 A Superior Race Horse is achieved when the horse earns 200 racing points.
 A Supreme Race Horse award requires the horse to satisfy the following three criteria: (1) win over $500,000 in earnings, (2) win two Grade 1 stakes races and (3) win a total of ten races.

 In 1993, AQHA launched Quarter Horse racing's first series of races with a championship-ending day, called The Bank of America Racing Challenge.
 It is a series of 60 races run throughout North and South America with the winners of each race earning a starting berth into a season-ending Championship Day.
 The Bank of America Racing Challenge currently offers nearly $6 million in purse and bonus awards.

 Pleasure riding

 AQHA also offers a Horseback Riding Program, which rewards AQHA members for pleasure riding of American Quarter Horses.
 Riders log their hours spent riding, and receive recognition awards and prizes.
 From January to December 31.
-The horse must be registered with the AQHA and his number an registration name will be needed to peripatetic.
+The horse must be registered with the AQHA and his number and registration name will be needed to peripatetic.